Report on Government Services 2021

 - public hospital emergency departments and outpatient services (reported in section 12, ‘Public hospitals’)

-- community mental health services (reported in section 13, ‘Mental health management’)
+- community mental health services (reported in section 13, ‘Services for mental health’)

 - home and community care services (reported in section 14, ‘Aged care’ and section 15, ‘Services for people with disability’).